 With high profile breaches and data loss running rampant, there has never been a more important time to identify and close critical vulnerabilities lest attackers beat you to the punch.
 Clearly, personal privacy information is integral to the operation of financial service institutions.
 As such, compliance standards like the Payment Card Industry Data Security Standard (PCI DSS) are vital to uphold in order to avoid financial penalties, brand damage, or even being barred from operating.

 Law firms are no different than any other company when it comes to needing security to guard against cyber attacks and protect confidential and proprietary information.
 Not knowing where your vulnerabilities are – system-centric or human-centric – exposes your firm to a potential breach of internal e-mails, attorney-client privileged information, personal privacy information and more.
-Further, law firms are not only in the crosshairs of cyber criminals, but nation state attackers who regularly use clever phishing and spear-phishing attacks to gain entry to valuable credentials used for insider trading purposes.
+Further, law firms are not only in the crosshairs of

 The Health Insurance Portability and Accountability Act (HIPAA) does not specifically require a penetration test or vulnerability scan.
 It does, however, require covered entities to perform risk analyses and test security controls – of which vulnerability scanning and penetration testing are integral.
 Further, NIST has issued a special recommendation for HIPAA that calls for penetration testing of security controls to determine actual vulnerability exposure, as well as the need for deficiency documentation such that appropriate remediation steps can be taken.